aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 'header_in' is a small 5 byte stuffer, which is used to read in a record header.
 Once that stuffer is full, and the size of the next record is determined (from that header), inward data is directed to the 'in' stuffer.
 The 'out' stuffer is for data that we are writing out; like an encrypted TLS record. 'alert_in' is for any TLS alert message that s2n receives from its peer. s2n treats all alerts as fatal, but we buffer the full alert message so that reason can be logged.

-When past the handshake phase, s2n supports full-duplex I/O. Seperate threads or event handlers are free to call s2n_send and s2n_recv on the same connection.
+When past the handshake phase, s2n supports full-duplex I/O. Separate threads or event handlers are free to call s2n_send and s2n_recv on the same connection.
 Because either a read or a write may cause a connection to be closed, there are two additional stuffers for storing outbound alert messages:

     struct s2n_stuffer reader_alert_out;
     struct s2n_stuffer writer_alert_out;